Child Care Planning Council

 Child Care Plan

-The countywide plan for child care and development services in Sonoma County for 2010-2015 outlines existing conditions in Sonoma County, identifies five goals and indicators of success, and recommends strategies.
-Below is a summary of the goals and indicators of success outlined in the Plan.
+The Countywide Plan for Child Care and Education: Birth through Twelve Years for 2016-2021 outlines existing conditions in Sonoma County, identifies five goals and recommends strategies.
+Below is a summary of the goals outlined in the Plan.